Rate-optimal Bayesian Simple Regret in Best Arm Identification: Introduction

-and derive the corresponding lower bound that matches up to a constant factor.
-That is, we characterize the optimal rate of Bayesian simple regret under the continuity assumption of the prior.
+and derives the corresponding lower bound that matches the upper bound up to a (universal) constant factor.
+That is, we characterize the optimal rate of the Bayesian simple regret under the continuity assumption of the prior.

 Among the greatest challenges for establishing the Bayesian simple regret bound is the absence of any notion for characterizing ``good'' algorithm.
-In the case of regret minimization (RM), \cite{Lairobbins1985} proposed a notion of ``uniformly good''; an algorithm is uniformly good if it has $o(T^c)$ regret for any $c>0$ and for any fixed parameter $\bmu$.
-Almost all meaningful algorithms in RM setting are uniformly good.\footnote{For example, $\epsilon_t$-greedy \citep{auer2002}, UCB \citep{Lairobbins1985,auer2002}, Thompson sampling \citep{Thompson1933}, and Minimum Empirical Divergence \citep{honda2015} are uniformly good.} The bound of Eq.~\eqref{ineq_laibound} can be explained by (some of) the asymptotically optimal algorithms among the uniformly good algorithms.
+In the case of regret minimization (RM), \citet{Lairobbins1985} proposed a notion of ``uniformly good''; an algorithm is uniformly good if it has $o(T^c)$ regret for any $c>0$ and for any fixed parameter $\bmu$.
+Almost all meaningful algorithms in RM setting are uniformly good.\footnote{For example, $\epsilon_t$-greedy \citep{auer2002}, Upper Confidence Bound \citep{Lairobbins1985,auer2002}, Thompson sampling \citep{Thompson1933}, and Minimum Empirical Divergence \citep{honda2015} are uniformly good.} The bound of Eq.~\eqref{ineq_laibound} can be explained by (some of) the asymptotically optimal algorithms among the uniformly good algorithms.
 In contrast, an optimal algorithm in the context of Bayesian simple regret minimization (SRM) remains relatively unexplored.
-Although certain frequentist characterizations are known \citep{Audibert10,Carpentier2016}, there remain no notions corresponding to RM's notions of ``uniformly good'' or ``asymptotical optimality.''
-Accordingly, this paper demonstrates that a minimal assumption on the prior distribution can sufficiently derive the asymptotic rate of Bayesian simple regret.
+Although certain frequentist characterizations are known \citep{Audibert10,Carpentier2016}, there are currently no notions that correspond to RM's notions of ``uniformly good'' or ``asymptotical optimality.''
+Accordingly, this paper demonstrates that a minimal assumption on the prior distribution can be sufficient to derive the asymptotic rate of the Bayesian simple regret.

-\subsection{Intuitive derivation of the Bound}
+\subsection{Intuitive derivation of the bound}

 This section provides an informal derivation of Eq.~\eqref{ineq_optbound_informal}.
 Section \ref{sec_alg} presents the formal results.